Skip to main content

 The day went by almost in a trance for them.
 Bondita was quietly going about her work, occasionally she would send one of the house helps over to check on Sampoorna.
 She served lunch, did her chores and cooked, almost mechanically.

 "Let me do this today."
 Koeli insisted.
-"You go and rest Choto Malkin."
+"You go and rest, Choto Malkin."
 She looked up with a faint smile.

-"No Koeli Didi.
-I better be occupied."
+"No, Koeli Didi.
+I'd better be occupied."

-Binoy knocked on the door making Aniruddha look up as he peeped in.
+Binoy knocked on the door, making Aniruddha look up as he peeped in.

 "Are you alright?"
 He asked.
 Aniruddha nodded.